 When it comes to children, parenting is a sacred responsibility.
 Our responsibility is not just providing food, shelter, and education.
-We are also responsible to ensure their mental outlook, emotions, intellect, thought processes, and behavior is on the right track.
+We are also responsible to ensure that their mental outlook, emotions, intellect, thought processes and behavior are on the right track.
 This is necessary.

 If you are very orderly, children will make your life chaotic.
 Children are the best at breaking your boundaries.
 I remember how one of my uncles used to be very strict with me and my sister.
 When he had a son, his son started disciplining him, and broke all his barriers.
 So, your children teach you a lot that others may not be able to.

 To be a good parent, the first few tips for you to do are:

 1. Observe Your Child’s Tendencies and the Direction Your Child is Taking.

 Don’t try to make your child fit into your own vision.
 This is a big mistake many parents make.
 You have to share your vision with your child and dissuade them if their vision is wrong.
 Every child has come to this planet with certain tendencies that cannot be changed, and certain acquired talents that can be controlled.
 You can do a lot through modifying the acquired talents or personality of a child, but you cannot do anything about the seed that a child is born with.
 That will always manifest.
 You have to learn to distinguish between these two aspects – therein lies wisdom.
 And half the job is done if you can do that.
 The other half has to be left to the cosmos.
 You have no control over it.

 When parenting a child, you have to be very sensitive.
 This is one thing that you have to keep in mind.
 If you tell children not to lie, and ask them to answer a phone call saying ‘You are not at home’, this is simply not going to work.